 HISTORY OF THE WILD HORSES OF MISSOURI

-Ozark National Scenic Riverways is the first national park area to protect a river system and the only state where wild horses still roam free.
+Ozark National Scenic Riverways is the first national park area to protect a river system and the only place in the state where wild horses still roam free.
 It hasn't been an easy path for the wild horses over the last 100 years, and it would be foolish to think current conditions couldn't change and put the horses back in danger again.

 During the 1980s, the National Park Service announced a plan to remove the wild horses, and people were outraged.

 In 1993 the U.S. Supreme Court denied a final appeal to protect the horses and gave the National Park Service the right to remove the horses from federal land.

 The national park service started removing the wild horses in a profoundly upsetting way to residents and horse lovers around the country.
 The people of Shannon County and horse lovers around the country rallied together, and the Wild Horse League of Missouri was formed.

 Luckily, by 1996 the Wild Horse League of Missouri, which formed in 1992 to save the wild horses, received help from the people of Shannon County, Congressman Bill Emerson, Senators Kit Bond, and John Ashcroft.

 Their tireless efforts paid off, and President Clinton signed a bill into law on October 3, 1996, to make the wild horses of Shannon County a permanent part of the Ozark National Scenic Riverways.